Provable Coordination for LLM Agents via Message Sequence Charts: Global Workflows

 \item $M_{\vec{x},\vec{y}}^{A\to B} =(w_X)_{X\in\mathscr{L}}$, where $w_A=\mathtt{send}\ A(\vec{x})\to B$, $w_B=\mathtt{recv}\ B(\vec{y})\leftarrow A$, and $w_X=\varepsilon~(X\notin\{A,B\})$. \end{itemize} \end{definition}

-\begin{definition}[Inductive MSC Semantics \leanformalized{https://github.com/zippergen-io/zippergen-lean/blob/main/msc-agents/MSCAgents/InductiveSemantics.lean}] The semantics $\sem{P}$ of a well-typed global workflow $P$ is a set of MSCs.
+\begin{definition}[Inductive MSC Semantics \leanformalized{https://github.com/zippergen-io/zippergen-lean/blob/isola-camera-ready/isola/MSCAgents/InductiveSemantics.lean}] The semantics $\sem{P}$ of a well-typed global workflow $P$ is a set of MSCs.
 It is defined by structural recursion with the rules given in Table~\ref{tab:inductive-msc}. \end{definition}

 One observes that for every well-typed global workflow $P$ and every $M\in\sem{P}$, the MSC $M$ is complete.
 This follows by structural induction on $P$ from the semantic clauses.